oracle/python-oracledb/doc/src/user_guide/lob_data.rst

     * NCLOB - National Character Large Object, used for string strings in the national character set format. python-oracledb uses the type :attr:`oracledb.DB_TYPE_NCLOB`.
     * BFILE - External Binary File, used for referencing a file stored on the host operating system outside of the database. python-oracledb uses the type :attr:`oracledb.DB_TYPE_BFILE`.
+See `BFILEs <https://www.oracle.com/pls/ topic/lookup?ctx=dblatest&id=GUID-D4642C92-F343-4700-9F1F- 486F82249FB8>`__ for more information.

 LOBs can be streamed to, and from, Oracle Database.